matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 - `429 Too Many Requests` - the request has been rate limited
 - `307 Temporary Redirect` - if the request should be served from somewhere else specified in the `Location` response header

+n.b. the relatively unusual [`307 Temporary Redirect`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307) response
+code has been chosen explicitly for the behaviour of ensuring that the method and body will not change whilst the user-agent follows the redirect.
+For this reason, no other `30x` response codes are allowed.

 HTTP response headers for `201 Created`:

 - `Location` - required, the allocated rendezvous URI which can be on a different server